-From the metallurgical perspective, the formability of a particular metal depends on the metal’s elongation, which is the total amount of strain measured during tensile testing.
+From the metallurgical perspective, the metal formability depends on a metal’s elongation, which is the total amount of strain measured during tensile testing.
 A metal with a large elongation has good formability because the metal is able to undergo a large amount of strain (work) hardening.

 Need help figuring out a component failure or quality problem?
 We can help.
 See our failure analysis page. in**@im*****.com